andoriyu/middle-manager/README.md

 # Middle Manager

 Middle Manager is a Model Context Protocol (MCP) server for a Neo4j memory graph.
 It uses a hexagonal architecture to keep domain logic independent of external protocols.
+In addition to storing knowledge, Middle Manager manages project tasks and integrates basic Git repository information.

 ### Memory